 Norton Secure VPN uses solid, industry-standard privacy and security features.

 In keeping with this VPN’s ease-of-use approach, there are no real options to adjust when it comes to privacy and security features.
 When you use it, your configuration is:

 - OpenVPN protocol for Windows, Mac, and Android; L2TP/IPSec for iOS

 - AES-256 data encryption (described in the marketing as bank-grade encryption)

 Norton Secure VPN doesn’t support the WireGuard VPN protocol, IKEv2, or any other protocols.
 If you want to use WireGuard, then we’d recommend checking other options.
-The two best VPNs we’ve tested with WireGuard are NordVPN and Surfshark.
+We compared the two fastest VPNs for WireGuard in our NordVPN vs Surfshark report.

 3. No VPN leaks detected during testing